-8. Evaluations of program/major findings:
+8. Program evaluation or evaluation of major findings:

 - Opportunities have been identified in professional development for LEA administrators and staff, CTE Directors and staff and State Tribal Education Compact administrators and staff.
-Professional development opportunities include Tribal Sovereignty 101, Intergenerational Trauma, Tribal Consultation, Washington State Tribal Economic Development, County Economic Development, and Skills Center Development. - Several WA State Tribal departments and programs have been identified as potential career and technical training programs that should be included in providing tribal students dual credit opportunities increasing graduation outcomes.
-Presented with a sample of Tribal Employment & Training Programs, Tribal Summer Youth Employment Programs, Tribal Skills Centers, and Tribal TERO programs to the Washington Integrated Learning Advisory Committee to share the growth opportunities. - Providing a data analyst position to support the CCL Tribal Liaison position would be extremely beneficial.
-The CCL data analyst responsibilities would include supporting research with interagency and external partners to improve the CTE programs and success measurements for tribal communities and students.
+Professional development opportunities include Tribal Sovereignty 101, Intergenerational Trauma, Tribal Consultation, Washington State Tribal Economic Development, County Economic Development, and Skills Center Development. - Providing a data analyst position to support the CCL Tribal Liaison position would be extremely beneficial.
+The CCL data analyst responsibilities would include supporting research with interagency and external partners to improve the CTE programs and success measurements for tribal communities and students. - Not all dollars were spent on the timeline due to transition of leadership and program re-organization.